dtcenter/MET/docs/Users_Guide/point-stat.rst

     - Mean observed wind speed anomaly
   * - 35
     - TOTAL_DIR
-    - Total number of matched triplets for which the forecast, observation, and climatological wind directions are well-defined (i.e. non-zero vectors)
+    - Total number of matched pairs for which the forecast, observation, forecast climatology, and observation climatology wind directions are well-defined (i.e. non-zero vectors)
   * - 36
     - DIRA_ME
     - Mean wind direction anomaly difference, from -180 to 180 degrees